-KNOWLEDGE CHECK 8 Match the home improvement fi situation on the right. nancing option on the left that best fits each client the left that best fits each client B. C. D. A. Home Equity LoanB.
-HELOCC.
-FHA 203k Loan 1.
-A client's home improvement plan consists of multiple expenses that may be paid over an extended period of time. of D. Cash-Out RefinancingE.
-Streamlined 203k LoanF.
-Energy Efficient Mortgage 2.
-A client intends to purchase a home that nee major repairs and will make those repairs wi funding rolled into the mortgage loan.
-3. There are a handful of minor repairs that a control would like to make to the home that he is but the expects that they will be complete in just few months. ıying.
-4. A client would like to add insulation to the basement and attic as well as seal air leaks in order to reduce the home's energy consump 5.
-A client leverages home equity through a new, larger loan to access funding to make improvements to the home.
-6. A client's home improvement plan consists of large one-time expense. of a
+KNOWLEDGE CHECK 8 Match the home improvement financing option on the left that best fits each client situation on the right.
+B. C. D. HELOC FHA 203k Loan Cash-Out Refinancing Streamlined 203k Loan Energy Efficient Mortgage - 3 1.
+A client's home improvement plan consists of multiple expenses that may be paid over an extended period of time.
+2. A client intends to purchase a home that needs major repairs and will make those repairs with funding rolled into the mortgage loan.
+3. There are a handful of minor repairs that a client would like to make to the home that he is buying.
+He expects that they will be complete in just a few months.
+4. A client would like to add insulation to the basement and attic as well as seal air leaks in order to reduce the home's energy consumption.
+5. A client leverages home equity through a new, larger loan to access funding to make improvements to the home.
+6. A client's home improvement plan consists of a large one-time expense.